Water Mill (Water Mill, New York)

 The Water Mill Museum is a historic water mill and local history museum located at 41 Old Mill Road, Water Mill in Suffolk County, New York, USA.
 It is a 2-story, heavy wood-frame structure with a wood-shingle exterior and composed of two building sections.
 There is a 2-story, square-shaped main section and 1-story, one-bay wing.
 Attached to the rear is a 2 1/2-story tower and 1-story glassed-in porch.
 The mill structure dates to the mid-17th century.
 It operated as a mill until the early 20th century.
 It is now a local museum.

-This local history Museum opens around Memorial Day every year, offering family-friendly exhibits all about this historical hamlet, founded in 1644.
-Events and experiences abound!
-The Museum is free, and first floor is handicapped accessible.